pennstategeog467/pennstategeog467.github.io/_posts/2015-03-24-opening-an-issue-on-github.md

 This is the GitHub repository for the campus map website: [https://github.com/pennstategeog467/campus-map](https://github.com/pennstategeog467/campus-map)
 This is a list of all the open issues for this repository: [https://github.com/pennstategeog467/campus-map/issues](https://github.com/pennstategeog467/campus-map/issues)

-You can open a new issue to write about your topic logging into GitHub and then going to this URL: [https://github.com/pennstategeog467/campus-map/issues/new](https://github.com/pennstategeog467/campus-map/issues/new)
+You can open a new issue to write about your topic by logging into GitHub and then going to this URL: [https://github.com/pennstategeog467/campus-map/issues/new](https://github.com/pennstategeog467/campus-map/issues/new)